sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/rules/cloud-rules/generic_rule.md

 ## Overview

 This rule type is used in transforms to accomplish a specific task given configurable parameters described in the transforms attributes.
-The rule to perform the same task as the split transform given a delimiter and index would look like below.
+The rule to perform the same task as the split transform given a delimiter and index would look like this:

 ### Transform